Searching for an RV Rental near Huntsville, Alabama?

 Monte Sano State Park features 89 improved campsites, a primitive campground, and a camp store.
 While staying here you will have an amazing view of the nearby mountains, while staying at a beautiful campground yourself.

-The campground has a large building where staff work, 14 rustic cabins, a shower facilities.
+The campground has a large building where staff work, 14 rustic cabins, shower facilities.
 All guests have access to Wi-Fi and cable television.
 There are also outdoor grills available to all guests.